powsybl/powsybl.github.io/pages/documentation/developer/tutorials/itools-packager.md

 When you finish, you can check your results against the code in `itools-packager/complete`.

-## Creating a new project from scratch
+## Create a new project from scratch
 Create a new Maven's `pom.xml` file with the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>